libp2p/docs/content/concepts/discovery/mDNS.md

 ## mDNS in libp2p

-In libp2p, mDNS is used for service discovery.
+In libp2p, mDNS is used for peer discovery, allowing peers to find and communicate with each other on the same local network without any prior configuration.
-When a peer wants to connect to another peer in a libp2p network, it can use mDNS to resolve the hostname of the other peer to its multiaddr.
-A peer can broadcast a query request to *find all peers* on a local network to receive DNS response messages from peers, which contain the peer information of discovered peers.
-The response message is in the form of a DNS record:

-`<service-name> PTR <peer-name>.<service-name>`,
+This is achieved through multicast DNS (mDNS) records, which are sent to all nodes on the local network.

+To initiate peer discovery, a peer sends a query to all other peers on the network using a DNS message with the question `_p2p._udp.local PTR`.
+In response, each peer will send a DNS message containing their discovery details.
+These details are stored in the additional records of the response and include the multiaddresses that the peer is listening on, as well as other information such as the peer's `<peer-name>` and `<host-name>`.

+The response message (that is, the answer to the DNS message) is in the form of a DNS record: `<service-name> PTR <peer-name>.<service-name>`.
+Additional record in the response message contains a peer's discovery details in the following form:
+`<peer-name>.<service-name> TXT "dnsaddr=..."`

+- `<peer-name>` is a unique case-insensitive identifier for the peer, although it is not used for any meaningful purpose in libp2p.
+Instead, it is simply a string of random ASCII characters that are required to be sent in the wire format.
+On the other hand, the
-where `<service-name>` is `_p2p._udp.local`, the name of the service that is being advertised.
+- `<host-name>` is the fully qualified name of the peer derived from the peer's name and `p2p.local`.
-> `peer-name` is not used for anything and can be filled with a string with random characters.

-A TXT record contains the multiaddresses that the peer is listening on.
-A peer encodes the multiaddr of the other peer into the DNS record.
-Each multiaddress is a TXT attribute with the form `dnsaddr=/.../p2p/QmId`.
-> `dnsaddr` is a protocol that instructs the resolver to look up multiaddr(s) in DNS TXT records for the
-> domain name in its value section.
-To resolve a `dnsaddr` multiaddr, the domain name in the value section
-> must first be prefixed with `_dnsaddr.`.
-Then the peer must make a DNS query to look up TXT records for the domain.
-Multiple dnsaddr attributes and/or TXT records are allowed.
-> Learn more about `dnsaddr`  [here](https://github.com/multiformats/multiaddr/blob/master/protocols/DNSADDR.md).
+- `<service-name>`, meanwhile, is the DNS-SD (DNS Service Discovery) service name for all peers and is defined as `_p2p._udp.local`.
+  > If a private network is being used, the `<service-name>` will contain the base-16 encoding of
+  > the network's fingerprint as in `_p2p-X._udp.local` to prevent public and private networks from
+  > discovering each other's peers.

-A peer sends a query for all peers when it first spawns or detects a network change.
+A peer sends a query for all *other* peers when it first spawns or detects a network change.

-{{< alert icon="💡" context="info" text="A peer must respond to its own query.
-This allows other peers to passively discover it." />}}
+A peer must respond to its own query.
+This allows other peers to passively discover it.

-An *additional records* record in the response message contains a peer's discovery details in the following form: `<peer-name>.<service-name> TXT "dnsaddr=..."`.

 {{< alert icon="💡" context="note" text="See the mDNS <a class=\"text-muted\" href=\"https://github.com/libp2p/specs/blob/master/discovery/mdns.md\">technical specification</a> for more details." />}}